Russian Tea Room: History

 The Russian Tea Room was opened in 1927 by former members of the Russian Imperial Ballet as a cafe and chocolate store.
 At the time of its opening, the restaurant mostly served tea and catered to Russian artists, particularly ballet dancers.
 It became famous as a gathering place for those in the entertainment industry.
 The founder is often considered to be Polish-born Jacob Zysman, but in that year, a corporation directory lists Albertina Rasch as the president, and her name appears along with Russian Art Chocolate and Russian Tea Room, in early photographs of the shopfront at 145 West 57th Street.

 In 1929, the business moved across the street to its present location, which at that time was an Italianate brownstone, built in 1875 by German immigrant John F. Pupke, a tea and coffee merchant, whose son later moved the large clan to Long Island, seeking a more relaxed lifestyle.
 By 1933, the Siberian émigré Alexander Maeef was running the Russian Tea Room and was the main personality associated with the restaurant for the next fifteen years.

 A group of investors took over the Russian Tea Room in the 1940s.
-In 1955, the restaurant was purchased by Sidney Kaye, a former teacher, who acquired his partners' stakes.
+In 1955, the restaurant was purchased by Sidney Kaye, who grew up in the restaurant business and was a former teacher, who acquired his partners' stakes.
 The Russian Tea Room's clientele originally consisted largely of musical personalities.
 After the New York Philharmonic moved from Carnegie Hall to Lincoln Center, Kaye declined an invitation to relocate his restaurant to Lincoln Center.
 As such, the restaurant began to serve theatrical and film personalities, publishers, journalists, fashion designers, and artists.
 The Russian Tea Room was long advertised as "just six minutes and 23 seconds from Lincoln Center and slightly to the left of Carnegie Hall" because of its proximity to both venues.